coderrect-inc/coderrect-github-action/README.md

 ## Inputs
 - `buildCommand`
   - Default: `"make -j"`
   - Description: The command to build your project.
-For example, the task to build your whole project might be `make all` instead of `make`.
+For example, the command to build your whole project might be `make all` instead of `make`.
 - `cleanCommand`
   - Default: `"make clean"`
   - Description: The command to clean your previous build.
 Coderrect need to capture the building process of your project for analysis, therefore if your have a test build before applying Coderrect, we need to clean your test build.